Skip to main content

 Please do not submit more than one book proposal to TESOL Press at a time.

-Please submit one or two draft chapters.
+Please submit all documents required in the call to which you are responding.
+If you are not responding to a call, please submit one or two draft chapters.
 Although the chapters do not have to be in final form, they are extremely helpful in enabling our reviewers to clearly see the focus of the content and the quality of the writing.
 TESOL Press uses the style guidelines from the Publication Manual of the American Psychological Association, Seventh Edition.

 Review and Evaluation of Proposals

-Proposals that meet initial screening criteria will be reviewed and evaluated by the chair of the Publishing Professional Council and two Council members, or by external reviewers knowledgeable on the topics addressed in the proposal.
-The chair will send a decision on the proposal itself (yes, no, needs revision) and feedback to the person who submitted the proposal.
+Proposals that meet initial screening criteria will be reviewed and evaluated by the TESOL Press editorial team, members of the TESOL Professional Development Professional Council, and/or by external reviewers knowledgeable on the topics addressed in the proposal.
+TESOL Press will only send feedback to authors for proposals that are accepted for publication or revision.

 Copyright

 TESOL asks all contributors to assign their copyright to the association.
-You will be asked to sign a royalty contract during the production cycle for this volume.
+You will be asked to sign a royalty contract.
 Please do not submit work that has been previously published, that is currently under consideration elsewhere, or that is already under contract, and please do not submit work for which you wish to retain copyright.
-TESOL will ask all contributors not receiving royalties to sign an informed consent release.
+TESOL will ask all contributors to sign an informed consent release.

 Questions?
 Contact us